Women at Greater Risk of Angioplasty Complications, YSPH Research Finds

 The study appears in the American Heart Journal.
 Yale co-authors include Yongfei Wang, MS, Sara Jones, MPH, Erica Leifheit-Limson, PhD, Leslee Shaw, PhD, Viola Vaccarino, MD, John Rumsfeld, MD, Harlan Krumholz, MD and Jeptha Curtis, MD.

-This Article was submitted by Denise L Meyer, on Friday, January 10, 2014.
+This article was submitted by Denise L Meyer on January 10, 2014.